thw17/BIO598_Tutorial/README.md

 # BIO598_Tutorial
-A hands-on tutorial introducing users to reproducible genome reassembly and variant calling
+A hands-on tutorial introducing users to reproducible reference-based genome assembly and variant calling.

 This tutorial has been tested on Mac and Linux operating systems and will assume you're working with one of these operating systems.